cloudfoundry/stratos/docs/theming-architecture.md

 3. Add to `defaultTheme` in `theme.config.ts` (must match `:root`)
 4. Add to `darkTheme` in `theme.config.ts` (must match `.dark-theme`)
-5. If needed as inline style, add `root.style.setProperty()` call in `applyTheme()` in `theme.service.ts`
+5. If needed as inline style, add `root.style.setProperty()` call in `applyTheme()` in `stratos-branding.service.ts`
 6. Optionally add a semantic Tailwind token in `tailwind.config.js` under `theme.extend.colors`

 ## Company Branding

-The `CompanyConfigService` is the primary entry point for deployers who want to customize the look and feel of Stratos for their organization.
+`StratosBrandingService` is the primary entry point for deployers who want to customize the look and feel of Stratos for their organization.

 ### Configuration File

-At startup, `CompanyConfigService` attempts to load branding from:
+At startup, `StratosBrandingService` attempts to load branding from:

 1. `/assets/company-config.json` (primary)
 2. `/assets/config/company.json` (environment-specific fallback)